ing-bank/baker/docs/sections/tutorial.md

 Our stock validation interaction requires two ingredients as input.
 The `orderId` and a list of `productIds`.
 The interaction won't execute unless these ingredients are available in the process.
-The interaction will either emit a `Success` event, if all products are in stock.
+The interaction will either emit a `SufficientStock` event, if all products are in stock.
 Or an `OrderHasUnavailableItems` event otherwise.
 The `OrderHasUnavailableItems` event carries a list of `unavailableProductIds` as ingredient.

 === "Java"